 I’ve always admired the art of drag, but it wasn’t until this past year that I’ve really gotten immersed in its culture.
 Obviously, a big part of that was through RuPaul’s Drag Race.
-I unapologetically love that show; I think it’s truly special and I will defend it against anyone who says otherwise.
 But my love of drag extends far beyond the queens I watch on TV.

 As someone who surrounds herself with as much queer culture as possible, the more I learn about drag, the more I appreciate how its history has shaped so much the queer world we know and love today.
 From the first time I watched Paris is Burning, to the books I read in undergrad, and the various queer spaces I’ve been introduced to during my time in New York City, I’ve had the pleasure of learning about the trailblazing LGBTQ+ heroes that have paved the way for us in so many ways.
 Honoring and celebrating these people is more important than ever, which is why I’m still reeling from my experience at Nightgowns.